athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 2/Flaming Eye (1-2).md

 abilities_mid:
   - name: ""
   - name: "Explode"
-    desc: "  When the flaming eye dies, it explodes in a violent burst of flame, dealing 1d6 fire damage (DC 14 Reflex check save) to creatures in a 5-foot burst."
+    desc: "  When the flaming eye dies, it explodes in a violent burst of flame, dealing 1d6 fire damage (DC 14 Reflex check save) to creatures in a @Template[burst|distance:5]."

 attacks:
   - name: ""